wp-plugins/scribendi-editing-and-proofreading/readme.txt

 2. **How do I set up an account?**

-   Once your plugin is installed, you need only visit our web site once to set up your account, and then you will be able to interact with us exclusively through our WordPress plugin.
+   Once your plugin is installed, go to the Settings area in your WordPress dashboard to sign up for an API key, and then you will be able to interact with us exclusively through our WordPress plugin.
 See http://www.scribendi.com/wordpress_plugin for complete details.
 With the click of a button, you can have your blog post edited in as little as a few hours.

 3. **What are my payment options?**